Why, it’s the Hartford Courant. Wrapped in the fat of ads is this precious paragraph from the editorial page:

 “Ironically, the state income tax, begun in 1991, was supposed to stabilize state revenues, which were then fluctuating wildly with the volatile sales tax.”

-Whence this irony, this wide-eyed surprise shining in the irises of the members of the editorial board of the Hartford Courant?
+Whence this irony, this wide-eyed surprise shining in the bleary eyes of the members of the editorial board of the Hartford Courant?
 Why so taken aback?
 And, to vary a song title from the immortal Tina Turner – What’s irony got to do with it?

 After then Governor Lowell Weicker broke some arms to get the complaisant state legislature to pass the income tax, the Courant said that it would replace the niggling little taxes other governors had relied upon to patch holes in the budget.
 But why should editors believe their own propaganda?
 The Courant also said that the broad based tax would bring “stability” to revenue collections.
 But this was pie in your eye even then, as is shown in the pudding.
 It is perfectly obvious, looking back through the surplus filled years from the present towards that luminous last pre-income tax O’Neill budget, a modest $7.5 billion, that spending has gone wild.
 The income tax was passed in 1991; we are now on the cusp of the year 2009.
 The editorial writers at the Courant have had 17 years to do the math and discover the incremental increase in state spending: Spending in Connecticut has increased threefold since the last Democrat governor was displaced by Weicker.